Skip to content

 1. At this point we know that seismogram.contains_earthquake can only be False, so we don't need an elif check anymore.

-Mypy is also happy with this version of the code:
+Mypy is happy with this version too:

 $ python -m mypy --warn-unreachable functions_v2.py